-- 9.8.1.
-If a Boxer is present in the ring fully attired and ready to box, and the opposing Boxer fails to appear in the ring after being announced and a maximum period of one (1) minute has elapsed after the bell has been sounded, the Referee will declare the present Boxer to be the winner by WO. - 9.8.2.
+9.8.1.
+If a Boxer is present in the ring fully attired and ready to box, and the opposing Boxer fails to appear in the ring after being announced and a maximum period of one (1) minute has elapsed after the bell has been sounded, the Referee will declare the present Boxer to be the winner by WO.

+- 9.8.2.
 If a Boxer fails the Medical Examination or Daily Weigh-In, the opponent will win by WO.
 The Boxers of the respective Bout will not be called onto the Field of Play and the Bout result will be officially announced. - 9.8.3.
-No medal will be awarded to a Boxer who has not boxed at least once within the entire Competition period. - 9.8.4.
-If a Boxer who won by DSQ is declared unfit to compete in the next round of the same Competition, then the opponent is declared the winner of the Bout by WO. - 9.8.5.
-If a Bout cannot take place because both Boxers cannot compete (BDSQ or DKO) at any stage of the Competition before the semi-finals, the opponent in the next round will win by walkover. - 9.8.6.
-If a semi-final Bout cannot take place because both Boxers cannot compete for medical reasons or due to force majeure, both Boxers will receive a bronze medal in addition to the loser of the other semi-final Bout. - 9.8.7.
-If both semi-final Bouts cannot take place, four (4) Boxers will be ranked third. - 9.8.8.
-If a final Bout cannot take place because both Boxers failed the Daily Weigh-In or did not show, both will be disqualified from the final and will be awarded silver medals. - 9.8.9.
-If a final Bout cannot take place because both Boxers were not allowed to compete by medical decision or force majeure, both Boxers will receive silver medals.
+No medal will be awarded to a Boxer who has not boxed at least once within the entire Competition period. - 9.8.4.9.8.3.
+If a Boxer who won by DSQ is declared unfit to compete in the next round of the same Competition, then the opponent is declared the winner of the Bout by WO. - 9.8.5.9.8.4.
+If a Bout cannot take place because both Boxers cannot compete (BDSQ or DKO) at any stage of the Competition before the semi-finals, the opponent in the next round will win by walkover. - 9.8.6.9.8.5.
+If a semi-final Bout cannot take place because both Boxers cannot compete for medical reasons or due to force majeure, both Boxers will receive a bronze medal in addition to the loser of the other semi-final Bout. - 9.8.7.9.8.6.
+If both semi-final Bouts cannot take place, four (4) Boxers will be ranked third. - 9.8.8.9.8.7.
+If a final Bout cannot take place because both Boxers failed the Medical Examination, Daily Weigh-In or did not show, both will be disqualified from the final and will be awarded silver medals. - 9.8.9.9.8.8.
+If a final Bout cannot take place because both Boxers were not allowed to compete due to aby medical decision or force majeure, both Boxers will receive silver medals.